With all of the selections out there, how do we define the best sleep tracker?

 However, it is important to note that if one of you tosses and turns into the other person's side of the bed during the night, then it may affect the data the sleep tracker displays.

 Overall, this is an effective and accurate sleep tracker that measures the 4 sleep stages of you and your partner's nightly sleep.
-It will help you set goals and help you work towards them to improve your sleep quality over time.
+It will help you set goals and help you work towards them to take control of your sleep quality over time.

 - Great for couples and tracks sleep data separately